 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Dorzolamide 20 mg/ml eye drops, solution; Beacon Pharmaceuticals, The electronic Medicines Compendium.
-Dated December 2010.
+Manufacturer's PIL, Dorzolamide 20 mg/ml eye drops, solution; FDC International Ltd, The electronic Medicines Compendium.
+Dated June 2017.

-- Manufacturer's PIL, Trusopt® Preservative-free 20 mg/ml eye drops solution, single-dose container; Merck Sharp & Dohme Limited, The electronic Medicines Compendium.
-Dated September 2010.
+Manufacturer's PIL, Trusopt® Preservative-free 20 mg/ml eye drops solution, single-dose container; Santen UK Limited, The electronic Medicines Compendium.
+Dated February 2018.

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 Patient Platform Limited has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.